box-products/handbook/benefits-and-perks.md

 ### Co-working Space OR Internet Stipend

-Box Products will pay up to \$200/month for you to use towards renting co-working space in your city or to get improved internet for your home office.
+SALT Insure will pay up to \$200/month for you to use towards renting co-working space in your city or to get improved internet for your home office.
 This is benefit is a "pick one" option, as in, choose home internet OR a remote office space.
 Don't be greedy 😜

 - When choosing a co-working space please make sure you're using a true co-working space that's meant solely for working, not a club or social space.
 - When choosing internet, please understand we're paying your internet bill not your cable and HBO package.
 A request to see your provider invoice might be made.